github/codeql/docs/codeql/codeql-cli/getting-started-with-the-codeql-cli.rst

 .. pull-quote:: Important

-   There are several different versions of the CLI available to download, depending on your use case:
+   There are different versions of the CLI available to download, depending on your use case:

    - If you want to use the most up to date CodeQL tools and features, download the